Teva Pharmaceuticals Scholars Grants

 At the end of each grant year, the grantee will submit a financial report (and a scientific progress report; see below).
 Of the support given, funds remaining at the end of each grant year may be carried forward into the next.

-Each grant recipient is required to submit an annual scientific progress report as well as a financial report to the ACS Office of Research Grants for each year of the grant period.
+Each grant recipient is required to submit annual scientific progress and financial reports to the ACS Office of Research Grants.
 ACS shall, in its sole discretion and consistent with its standard practices, determine whether the grant recipient is meeting the goals and objectives appropriately.

 Each grant recipient is required to present a lecture during or promptly following the grant period at a time and place to be agreed upon by the grant recipient and the ACS.
 Recipients’ travel costs in connection with the lecture should be budgeted in travel for the third year.